 To earn a Master of Educational Technology degree, you must complete ten 3-credit courses including four required core courses and six elective courses.

-- New students are accepted into the MET program twice per year, in January and September.
+- New students are accepted into the MET program three times per year, in January, May and September.

 - Students typically complete the Master of Educational Technology degree in 2-3 years (and must complete within five years).